dendronhq/dendron-docs/vault/rfc.md

    already exists, make sure to update it and assign it to let others know you're working on a proposal. tracking issue number and `<my-feature>` is the rfc title.
 2. Fill in an RFC under the rfc.\* hierarchy on dendron-site.
-Use the [[Rfc template|templates.rfc]] when creating a RFC.
+Use the [[Rfc template|dendron://dendron.docs/templates.rfc]] when creating a RFC.
 We recommend that you add this repository to your workspace by following the instructions [[here|dendron.topic.seed-bank.quickstart#adding-a-seed-to-an-existing-workspace]].
 3. Submit a **pull request** with the title `RFC: ### <title>` where ### is the tracking issue number and title is the name of the proposal.
 As a pull request the RFC will receive design feedback from the core team and the